Wonderful Wonderful (The Killers album): Singles

 Starting on May 6, 2017, the band tweeted a series of photographs and short videos to tease the album's lead single.
 Among the tweets was a photograph of Brandon Flowers wearing a silver jacket with gold lettering spelling out "The Man", which turned out to be the title of the song.
 On June 14, 2017, it was finally released as the first single from the album.
 BBC Radio 1's Annie Mac debuted the track as "Annie Mac's Hottest Record in the World".
 The music video for "The Man" was released on June 28, 2017, and features a cameo by former Mayor of Las Vegas and current First Gentleman of Las Vegas Oscar Goodman.
 "The Man" topped the Billboard Adult Alternative Songs chart and reached number two on the Alternative Songs chart.

 On July 28, the band released the song "Run for Cover" as the album's first promotional single, which was made available as an instant download for pre-orders of the album.
 On August 22, a music video for the song was premiered.
 The song was later sent to alternative radio in the United States on November 14, 2017, serving as the album's second single.

 The Killers performed both "The Man" and "Run for Cover" on Jimmy Kimmel Live! on July 31, 2017.
 The band also performed "The Man" on The Late Show with Stephen Colbert on September 21, at the 2017 MTV Europe Music Awards on November 12, and on BBC One's Sounds Like Friday Night on November 24.
 On September 30, 2017, the band performed several tracks from the album at the 2017 AFL Grand Final.

 The album's third single, "Rut", was serviced to UK hot adult contemporary radio on December 9, 2017.
 On January 9, 2018, a music video for the single was released, directed by Danny Drysdale.

 Promotional singles

-The title track and second promotional single "Wonderful Wonderful" was premiered on Beats 1 as Zane Lowe's World Record on August 24.
+The title track and first promotional single "Wonderful Wonderful" was premiered on Beats 1 as Zane Lowe's World Record on August 24.
 Nearly a year later on August 23, 2018, a music video was released for the title track.
-"Some Kind of Love" was released on September 15 as the third promotional single from the album, which was influenced by English musician Brian Eno.
+"Some Kind of Love" was released on September 15 as the second promotional single from the album, which was influenced by English musician Brian Eno.

 Other songs

-On the short tour the band embarked on in September 2017, the songs "The Calling", "Tyson vs Douglas", and "Life to Come" were played during the encore.
+On the Wonderful Wonderful World Tour in 2017 and 2018, other songs such as "The Calling", "Tyson vs Douglas", and "Life to Come" were played during multiple shows.
+Additionally, "Tyson vs Douglas" charted at No. 39 on the Ultratip Bubbling Under 100 and No. 42 on the Ultratip Bubbling Under 50.
 The track "The Calling" featured a reading of a Bible verse from actor Woody Harrelson.